Upper Kedron - Ferny Grove

 What are some of the major infrastructure and planning changes likely to influence Upper Kedron - Ferny Grove?

-Key infrastructure and planning changes likely to influence Upper Kedron - Ferny Grove include: Ferny Grove Central - Mixed Use Development (Construction); Ferny Grove Station Car Park Upgrade (Construction); Ferny Hills Precinct Planning Project (Planning); Great Western Super Centre Expansion & Renovation (Completed); and The Quarry - Keperra Quarry Redevelopment (Construction).
+Key infrastructure and planning changes likely to influence Upper Kedron - Ferny Grove include: Ferny Grove Central - Mixed Use Development (Construction); Ferny Grove Station Car Park Upgrade (Construction); Ferny Hills Precinct Planning Project (Planning); Great Western Super Centre Expansion & Renovation (Completed); and Ferny Grove to Samford Road Cycleway (Stage 2) (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Upper Kedron - Ferny Grove?

-Infrastructure development impacting Upper Kedron - Ferny Grove spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.
+Infrastructure development impacting Upper Kedron - Ferny Grove spans multiple sectors including Residential Development, Transport & Logistics, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Upper Kedron - Ferny Grove?

-Infrastructure investment analysis indicates substantial capital deployment exceeding $12.0 billion in projects that will impact the extended area.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $2.2 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Upper Kedron - Ferny Grove vicinity.

 How does Upper Kedron - Ferny Grove's infrastructure development compare to other areas?